 with sun-dried tomato pesto / arugula salad

-This meatless meal was such a hit when we first featured it as the vegetarian option in November 2015 that it's now become a favorite for all diet types.
+This meatless meal was such a hit when we first featured it as the vegetarian option in November 2015 that we wanted to make a few updates and bring it back for all diet types.
 We think of these as potato "nachos" with a Greek twist!

 - Vinegar, balsamic - 2 tsp

 - Honey - 1 tsp